x0b/rcx/README.md

 |Intel/AMD 32 Bit | some TV boxes and tablets | ```x86``` |
 |Intel/AMD 64 Bit | some emulators | ```x86_64``` |

-If you don't know which version to pick use ```rcloneExplorer-<version>-universal-release.apk```.
+If you don't know which version to pick use ```rcx-<version>-universal-release.apk```.
 Most devices run ARM 64 Bit, and 64 Bit devices often can also run the respective 32 bit version at lower performance.
 The app runs on any CTS phone, tablet or TV with Android 5 or newer, but is only tested on Android 7 and newer.

 Usage
 ------------